 - The web-novel Domina has more than a few, which cross over with Fantastic Rank System.
 Elites are referred to as "honored," and each culture has their own title for them—vampires would be addressed as "Honored Nightstalker," angels "Honored Daybreaker," and so on.
 Then above that are the warlords, who also get their own honorifics; in addition to the title itself (which is basically a rank), men get referred to as "Knight," and women as "Dame."
 Ex; "Knight Derek," "Dame Laura."

 - In the world of Harry Potter, a delegate of the International Confederation of Wizards is referred to as a Mugwump and a male justice of the Wizarding supreme court is a Warlock.
-In real life, a mugwump is an anti-corruption activist, with a reputation for holier-than-thou behaviour and a propensity less than ethical conduct behind the scenes.
+In real life, a mugwump is an anti-corruption activist, who is holier-than-thou in public but acts less than ethically in private.

 Live Action TV